 Academic conference: "Beyond the home: new histories of domestic servants"

-In September 2017, Dr Sacha Hepburn and I are organising a conference focusing on the lives of servants outside their domestic work environments.
+In September 2017, Dr Sacha Hepburn and I convened an international conference focusing on the lives of servants outside their domestic work environments.

 Women in Oxford's History: podcast series

-In December 2015, the TORCH Graduate Fund awarded me funding for a podcast series focusing on women's contributions to Oxford throughout history.
+In December 2015, the TORCH Graduate Fund awarded funding for a podcast series focusing on women's contributions to Oxford throughout history, run by myself and Alison Moulds.
 You can find more information and links to the podcasts at www.womenofoxford.co.uk.
 Read our blog post on the project's aims on the TORCH website and keep up to date with the project via Twitter @WomenOfOxford.

 Front page of the Women in Oxford's History podcast series website: www.womeonofoxford.co.uk

 Olivia Robinson and Alison Moulds launching the Women in Oxford's History podcast series at the Humanities Building (former Radcliffe Infirmary) on 20 October 2016 © Olivia Robinson

 The project consisted of a series of 6 podcasts on women whose contributions as either ‘town or gown’ have been overlooked in the history of Oxford.
 It was hoped that by demonstrating women’s impact on Oxford, it will help balance out the current discrepancy between male and female historical figures and encourage others to look into their own community’s past and record how women contributed to their own city.
 The podcasts are aimed at those who live in Oxford, those with an interest in the city and its history, and all those interested in women’s involvement in urban life.

 After successfully producing the first series of six podcasts in 2016, Alison and I handed the reins over to a new team in July 2017.
 We are delighted that the project will continue to evolve and develop under their guidance.
 Keep an eye on the website, the University's podcast site and Twitter account for updates.